-After commissioning, you can save the current device configuration, copy it to another measuring point or restore the previous device configuration.
-You can do so using the Configuration management parameter and the options available.
+After commissioning, it is possible to save the current device configuration, copy it to another measuring point or restore the previous device configuration.
+This can be done using the Configuration management parameter and its options.

 Path in the menu

 Setup → Advanced setup → Configuration backup display → Configuration management